vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ## Getting Started
 * Watch the [Tutorials](https://www.youtube.com/playlist?list=PLBTgwgsWWcT_VMMrwsy3Ao7_ubazEGL4s) to learn the very basics
-* And [Recording of NODE20 Webinars](https://vimeo.com/showcase/node20workshops) for 90 additional hours of learning
+* And the [Recordings of NODE20 Webinars](https://vimeo.com/showcase/node20workshops) for 90 additional hours of learning
 * As you have more specific questions, find them answered in the  [HowTo's](https://www.youtube.com/playlist?list=PLBTgwgsWWcT-G9lk-IlKLkGZJ9NnXcuBV)

 Press <span class="keyseq"><kbd>F1</kbd></span> in vvvv to open the Helpbrowser.
 There you'll find numerous example and help patches on various topics.
 Also: With any node selected press F1 to see its dedicated help patch.